Root's latest hundred adds to India agony in third Test - RFI

 Left-hander Burns had added just nine runs when he was bowled playing down the wrong line to Mohammed Shami, with England now 135-1.

-New batsman Malan, recalled after England dropped the struggling Dom Sibley, got off the mark with a cover-driven boundary off Jasprit Bumrah and followed that shot up with two more fours off Mohammed Siraj.
+New batsman Malan, recalled after England dropped the struggling Dom Sibley, got off the mark with a cover-driven four off Jasprit Bumrah and followed up with two more fours off Mohammed Siraj.

-Hameed, promoted to open in place of Sibley after his five-year exile from Test cricket ended with him managing just nine runs in total at Lord's, had added just eight runs to his overnight and spent 28 deliveries on 68 when he was bowled by a sharply turning delivery from left-armer Ravindra Jadeja that saw the left-armer - the first wicket taken by an Indian spinner this series.
+Hameed, promoted to open in place of Sibley after his five-year exile from Test cricket saw him make a golden duck and nine at Lord's, had added just eight runs to his overnight and spent 28 deliveries on 68 when he was bowled by a sharply turning delivery from left-armer Ravindra Jadeja -- the first wicket taken by an Indian spinner this series.

 Root, who made 109 in the drawn opener at Trent Bridge and a brilliant 180 not out during India's 151-run win in the second Test at Lord's, looked in excellent touch when guiding Shami for two fours in three balls behind square on the offside.